 Generally speaking, the rates paid are higher than on other accounts because you are tying your money up – and because the provider knows how long they will have your money for.
-You can currently earn more than 3% on a one-year fixed-rate cash ISA.

 Why should you use MoneySuperMarket.com to compare fixed rate cash ISAs?